trackie-nz/trackie/README.md

 No cost, no ads, no data harvesting, New Zealand only.

-> **Why this repository exists.** This is the *actual code* that runs trackie.nz,
-> published in the open so anyone can verify exactly what happens to their financial
-> data.
-No analytics, no tracking, no hidden changes - Trackie is standard Actual
-> Budget plus one small, auditable New Zealand layer to allow multi-user and Akahu sync.

 ## About

 - **[About this service](docs/about-this-service.md)** - what Trackie is, why it is free, how your data is kept safe.